linkerd/website/linkerd.io/content/2/tasks/books.md

 kubectl -n booksapp get all
 ```

-Once the rollout has completed successfully, you can get access to the app
+Once the rollout has completed successfully, you can access the app itself by
-itself by port-forwarding `webapp` locally:
+port-forwarding `webapp` locally:

 ```bash
 kubectl -n booksapp port-forward svc/webapp 7000 &